gammapy/gammapy/docs/development/howto.rst

 Python version support
 ----------------------

-In Gammapy we currently support Python 3.5 or later.
+In Gammapy we currently support Python 3.7 or later.

-We plan to discuss later in 2019 whether to bump the version requirement to Python 3.6, to be able to take advantage of the new features introduced there.

 .. _dev-skip_tests: